Slow-Cooker Stuffed Shells

 - 1 package (12 ounces) jumbo pasta shells

-- Additional shredded Italian cheese blend and sliced fresh basil, optional
+- Optional: Additional shredded Italian cheese blend and sliced fresh basil

-- Mix first eight ingredients (mixture will be stiff).
-In a greased 6-qt. slow cooker, mix one jar pasta sauce with water.
+- Mix first 8 ingredients (mixture will be stiff).
+In a greased 6-qt. slow cooker, mix 1 jar pasta sauce with water.
 Fill shells with ricotta mixture; layer in slow cooker.
 Top with remaining jar of pasta sauce.